Monochrome Watches

 From ceramic bezels to super-cases, the modern references of the Rolex Submariner brought some notable changes - and some serious splashes of colour too!

 Our journey through time is almost complete.
 Today, we bring you the fourth and final instalment of our in-depth look at the Rolex Submariner history.
-The key subjects of this last article will, of course, be the Ref.
-114060 and the Ref.
-116610 (and all its variants), which form the current Rolex Submariner line-up.
+The key subjects of this last article will, of course, be the no-date 114060 and the date 116610 (and all its variants), which marked an important step in the Rolex Submariner history.
 Certainly, the overall idea behind this luxury diver’s watch didn’t change much with these new references.
 Indeed, the current collection could easily be called “conservative” design-wise.
 The modern days of the Rolex Submariner are to be found somewhere else, in materials and mechanics.
+And this was surely confirmed in 2020, when Rolex launched yet another generation of Submariner, the no-date 124060 and date 12661x versions.

 If you recall from Part 3, by the early 1990s Rolex had pretty much settled on its formula for the Submariner and Submariner Date.
 There were, of course, subtle evolutions and improvements, but overall the models remained largely unchanged for the next two decades.
 During this time though, something rather significant happened to another of the brand’s popular tool watch collections.
 Hardcore fans will have already guessed that I am referring to the unveiling of the yellow gold GMT-Master II Ref.
 116718LN in 2005.
 This model marked the 50th anniversary of the GMT-Master collection and features a striking green dial (it was also available with a black dial).